Weldhappy/Weldhappy/README.md

 --->
 FAQ
 What is this project?
-(Save GitCore Memory Drivers)📐 # Pip `DragonFlightVis` This project is a platform for building and deploying decentralized applications (DApps) on the Ethereum blockchain using Weld.
+(Save GitCore Memory Drivers)📐 # Pip `DragonFlightVis` This project is a platform for building and deploying decentralized applications (DApps) on the Gnosis blockchain using Weld.

 How do I get started with Weld?
 To get started with Weld, you will need to have a basic understanding of the Ethereum blockchain and how it works.
 This will involve learning about concepts like smart contracts, transactions, and Ethereum's native programming language, Solidity.